agnipankh/ramblings/README-navigation.md

-# Adding Navigation Menu Items
+# Navigation Menu Items

-This document explains the changes made to add "Home", "Technical", "Business", and "Creative" navigation links to the main menu.
+This document explains the navigation structure with "Blog", "Technical", "Business", and "Creative" links in the main menu.

-## Changes Made
+## Configuration

-1. **Added Menu Items Configuration**: The `pelicanconf.py` file has been updated to:
+1. **Menu Items Configuration**: The `pelicanconf.py` file contains:
-   - Define navigation menu items using the `MENUITEMS` parameter
+   - Navigation menu items defined using the `MENUITEMS` parameter
-   - Disable automatic category display in the menu with `SHOW_CATEGORIES_ON_MENU = False`
+   - Automatic category display disabled in the menu with `SHOW_CATEGORIES_ON_MENU = False`

 ```python
 # Show categories in navigation menu